 Both drawings and photographs are considered as figures and should be numbered as such (Fig.).

 Tables should be reducible in print to (a) a width of 80 or 170 mm and a maximum height of 250 mm, or (b) a width of 250 mm and a maximum height of 170 mm.
 Vertical lines in tables should be avoided.

-Tables should not be prepared with the table option of Word, but by using tabs (not spaces!).
+Tables should not be prepared with the table option of Word.

 An appendix should contain information that is substantial in length, that is not necessary for the reader to understand the running text, and that would unduly interrupt the running text.
 As such material is rarely interesting for a large number of readers, the Editor-in-Chief, in consultation with the reviewers and/or the Editorial Board, can decide that the Appendix (or Appendices) will not be published, but should be replaced by a sentence in the text that the data can be obtained from the corresponding author.
 If appendices are considered acceptable, each of them should be submitted as an individual file (e.g. Smith-Appendix-1-doc).

 References in the text should be as follows: "... as shown by Smith (2003, 2008), Brown & Johnson (2007) and Fedorowski et al. (2008); or, alternatively, "... as was found already some years ago (Smith, 1993, 1998; Brown & Johnson, 1997; Fedorowski et al., 1998).

 In the reference list, works of one author should be ordered according to year; if there are also works with co-authors, first the works with one co-author are mentioned, alphabetically and then according to year; in the case of three or more authors, the references should be according to year, then alphabetically.
 If there are more publications by an author in one year, they should be referred to in both the text and the reference list as a, b, etc.